Red rock arches in the deserts of Utah and Arizona

 Valley of Fire

 The morning in Las Vegas begins with breakfast and preparation for the grand adventure.
 We take the campers – our mobile home for the next two weeks.
-After a brief briefing and shopping for all the essentials for the road, we head towards Valley of Fire State Park – one of the most remarkable natural parks in Nevada.
+After a brief orientation and shopping for everything needed for the journey, we head towards Valley of Fire State Park – one of the most remarkable natural parks in Nevada.

-About an hour later, we enter the park – a world of red rocks and wavy forms that seem to have stepped out of a fantasy film.
-If the heat permits, we will take a short walk to Pink Canyon or White Domes Trail.
+About an hour later, we enter the park – a world of red rocks and undulating shapes, seemingly straight out of a fantasy movie.
+If the heat allows, we'll take a short walk to Pink Canyon or White Domes Trail.

-Our accommodation is at Atlatl Rock Campground, in the heart of the park.
-We'll bid farewell to the day with a sunset among petroglyphs, rock arches, and whimsical formations, and in the evening we will indulge in camping cooking and our first night under the endless desert sky.
+Our overnight stay is at Atlatl Rock Campground, in the heart of the park.
+We'll end the day with a sunset amidst petroglyphs, rock arches, and whimsical formations, and in the evening, we'll indulge in camper cooking and our first night under the endless desert sky.

 Day 3